-- 1. Hypoplastic Left Heart Syndrome
+- 1. Hypoplastic Left Heart Syndrome and Coarctation of the Aorta

 - 2. Pulmonary Atresia

 - 3. Tetralogy of Fallot

 - 4. Total Anomalous Pulmonary Venous Return

 - 5. Transposition of the Great Vessels

 - 6. Tricuspid Atresia

 - 7. Truncus Arteriosus

 Pulse oximetry screening should be performed in ALL infants prior to being discharged from the NCCC (unless an echocardiography study has been performed).
 The presence of lung disease and other medical complications make the interpretation of oxygen saturation data complex and CCHD screening at 24 hours of life may be inaccurate.
 Screening should be performed in this population when the infant is no longer requiring respiratory support and is hemodynamically appropriate from the medical provider's judgement.
-Of note, the false positive rate in preterm infants < 28 weeks of gestation at birth is higher than in late preterm and term infant (~ 4%).
+Of note, the false positive rate in preterm infants < 28 weeks of gestation at birth is higher than in late preterm and term infant ($\sim 4\%$).